javierclb/tutorials/julia.md

 1. Install Atom, by downloading it from the [Atom website](https://atom.io).

-2. Go to the `Install` menu, either by clicking the appropriate button on the welcome screen, or navigating to it after opening the settings pane (`Cntrl + ,` on Windows, and `⌘ + ,` on macOS).
+2. Go to the `Install` menu, either by clicking the appropriate button on the welcome screen, or navigating to it after opening the settings pane (`Cntrl,` on Windows, and `⌘,` on macOS).

 3. Type `uber-juno` into the search box and hit enter.
 Click install on the package that appears.
 This will typically take a while, as Juno installs dependencies.
 When it asks you whether or not to use the standard layout, click `yes`.